akku16/twmediawikiassignment/README.md

 # twmediawikiassignment

 ## Introduction
-This is a working code to deploy to Mediawiki on Azure using a combination of Terraform, Ansible and shell scripts
+This is a working code to deploy Mediawiki on Azure using a combination of Terraform, Ansible and shell scripts

 ## Components
 - Terraform